learn-static/hist-320/content/4-web-setup.md

 title: Analyzing Political Text of The 20th Century
 ```

-Above the "title", the line of text that starts with a pound sign (`#`) is a comment.
+Above the "title", the line of text that starts with a pound sign (`#`) is a *comment*.
 The comment is a note to you, the website creator, to tell you what value you should add to the title key.
 The computer ignores the comment but processes the title value.
+Any line in this `_config.yml` file that starts with a `#` is a comment.

-Right now, placeholder values fill all the values in your `_config.yml` file.
+Right now, placeholder values fill all the values in the `_config.yml` file.
 You'll need to switch out these placeholders with the information you create about your individual site.

 There are five values you need to edit.
 Below, we'll walk through editing each one.

-First, look for the SITE SETTINGS comment.
+To get started, first look for the SITE SETTINGS comment.
 It should look like this:

 ```